 A transportation management system (TMS) is traditionally used in larger shipping operations.
 The benefits of these systems are managing transportation costs and navigating capacity crunches.
 They can also aid in balancing dynamic customer demands with driver scheduling.

-Small shippers tend to range from 5 to 25 shipments a day.
+Small to midsize shippers tend to range from 5 to 25 shipments a day.
 The next step up is mid-sized shippers.
 Typically, midsized shippers consist of a number of smaller shipping operations across smaller businesses and locations.
 Usually, their freight consists of all less than truckload or full truckload with a one-off shipment here and there.
 They negotiate on a shipment by shipment basis, so a TMS is less about freight spend and more about getting the perfect price each time and squeezing more productivity out of shipments.

 Freight plays a prominent role in the reputation of a company.
-Timely drivers can make a significant impression.
+Timely deliveries can make a significant impression.
 But managers also need to know how freight is moving in order to optimize operations, win customers and overcome some of the limitations of being a mid-sized company.

 TMS Adoption Is Low In Mid-Sized Shippers